Glen Of Imaal Terrier Vs Border Terrier

 Health And Life Expectancy

 Both breeds are relatively healthy, but there are some differences in their health profiles.
-Glen Of Imaal Terriers tend to be more prone to hip dysplasia than Border Terriers.
+Glen Of Imaal Terriers tends to be more prone to hip dysplasia than Border Terriers.
 Border Terriers are also more likely to suffer from von Willebrand’s disease, a condition that affects the blood’s ability to clot.

 However, both breeds are generally healthy and have a lifespan of 12-15 years.
 When choosing between these two breeds, it is important to consult with a vet to discuss which breed would be the best fit for your family’s lifestyle and needs.